Quintonsamuels/Project-1-ELK-Stack/README.md

 Load balancing ensures that the application will be highly available , in addition to restricting access to the network.

-- What aspect of security do load balancers protect?:  The load balancer protects against DDoS (Denial of service) attacks, SSL offload, authenticate user ID, protects applications from threats, traffic compression, and traffic cashing.
+- What aspect of security do load balancers protect? - The load balancer protects against DDoS (Denial of service) attacks, SSL offload, authenticate user ID, protects applications from threats, traffic compression, and traffic cashing.

-- What is the advantage of a jump box?: Acts as an audit for traffic and a single point where we can manage user accounts.
+- What is the advantage of a jump box? - Acts as an audit for traffic and a single point where we can manage user accounts.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

-- What does Filebeat watch for?: Filebeat monitors for log files, collects log events, and forwards that information to Elasticsearch, or Longstash for indexing.
+- What does Filebeat watch for? - Filebeat monitors for log files, collects log events, and forwards that information to Elasticsearch, or Longstash for indexing.

-- What does Metricbeat record?: Metricbeat records metrics and statistics, and sends the output to programs such as Elasticsearch or Logstash.
+- What does Metricbeat record? -  Metricbeat records metrics and statistics, and sends the output to programs such as Elasticsearch or Logstash.